ValueAPI/Server/README.md

+# Value API - Server
-# Very simple VALUE API
+A very simple API to store static values.

 In a given context `context`
 - Store a value: